mqjuha/School_projects/README.md

+Courses and their projects:

-Ohjelmointi 2: Perusteet / Programming 2: Basics
+Ohjelmointi 2 / Programming 2
 - tetris
 - university

+Ohjelmointi 3 / Programming